buildkite/docker-buildkite-agent/README.md

 ## Ubuntu

 This image is based on Ubuntu 14.04 and includes git and Docker Compose.
+Use this if you need a full Ubuntu environment.

 ```bash
 docker run -it -e BUILDKITE_AGENT_TOKEN=xxx buildkite/agent:ubuntu